 I love to explore new neighborhoods; my method is meandering.

 As part of my renewed commitment to drawing and Chicago, this winter I developed a small illustrated tour of the Windy City’s streets… tracing out familiar details and forgotten histories in terra-cotta decor and gaps in the grid.
-While the original drawings will tour with the Sketchbook Project, I’m currently awaiting final publication details for distribution on Amazon.
-In the mean time enjoy the web previews at Blurb and original excerpts below.
+While the original drawings will tour with the Sketchbook Project, I’ve also published, for easy distribution, on Amazon.
+Enjoy the original excerpts below… and gift to your favorite everyday urbanist.

 Inventory & Invention